dlepre01/LEGO-Evolution-Dashboard/README.md

 ## Overview
 This project aims to provide an interactive dashboard that analyzes and visualizes the evolution of LEGO sets over the years.
 The dashboard is designed to offer a broad overview, which can be customized to focus on specific themes chosen by the user.

+## Goal
+The goal of this project is to give LEGO enthusiasts and researchers a unique way to explore how different aspects of LEGO sets, such as themes and brick complexity, have changed over time.
+The dashboard offers an intuitive, visual exploration of LEGO's rich history.

 ## Key Elements
 The analysis includes the following aspects:
 - **Colors**: Trends in color usage across different sets and themes.